 The Australia diesel engine market size reached USD 6.62 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 10.58 Billion by 2033, exhibiting a growth rate (CAGR) of 4.80% during 2025-2033.
+Looking forward, the market is projected to reach USD 10.58 Billion by 2033, exhibiting a growth rate (CAGR) of 4.80% during 2025-2033.
 Rising demand in the mining sector, increasing use in agricultural machinery, and expansion of road freight and logistics are propelling the market growth.
 Furthermore, preference for diesel engines in large commercial vehicles, and availability of aftermarket servicing and parts are accelerating the market growth.
 Apart from this, improvements in diesel engine efficiency and emissions control technologies, and limited penetration of alternative fuels in heavy-duty applications are contributing to the Australia diesel engine market share.

 Report Attribute